TritonDataCenter/manta/docs/operator-guide/deployment.md

 ## Example single-datacenter, multi-server configuration

 On each storage node, you should deploy one "storage" zone.
-We recommend deploying 128 "marlin" zones for systems with 256GB of DRAM.

 If you have N metadata shards, and assuming you'll be deploying 3 postgres instances in each shard, you'd ideally want to spread these over 3N compute